janith-jrdev/Court-feature/static/terms_conditions.md

 ---
 ## OVERVIEW

-**This website is operated by ATHLOSSPORTSHUNT LLP (Sabari K)**.
-Throughout the site, the terms "we", "us" and "our" refer to ATHLOSSPORTSHUNT LLP (Sabari K).
-ATHLOSSPORTSHUNT LLP (Sabari K) offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.
+**This website is operated by ATHLOSSPORTSHUNT   (Sabari K)**.
+Throughout the site, the terms "we", "us" and "our" refer to ATHLOSSPORTSHUNT   (Sabari K).
+ATHLOSSPORTSHUNT   (Sabari K) offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.